 It is better to do something imperfectly rather than to do nothing flawlessly.
 A good plan implemented today is better than a perfect plan left for tomorrow.

-Hence, the government should develop an atmosphere which should be more conducive to address the loopholes of the legal aid service mechanism and to take concerted efforts with the NGOs to provide a smooth legal aid for ensuring access to justice among the poor litigants.
+Hence, the government should develop an atmosphere that should be more conducive to addressing the loopholes of the legal aid service mechanism and to make concerted efforts with the NGOs to provide smooth legal aid for ensuring access to justice among the poor litigants.

 It is not too misleading if we were to say that ideas without action are worthless.
 Vision without action is just a daydream.
 Action without vision is a nightmare.

 1. ‘Annual Report (2018-2019) National Legal Aid Services’ <http://nlaso.portal.gov.bd/sites/default/files/files/nlaso.portal.gov.bd/annual_reports/4264134d_fcc9_487c_906a_8531a0539460/0559eb416edf65806136ac1b440b231d.pdf> accessed 14 May 2020.